OnurKerimoglu/sales_forecasting/README.md

 We will explore and evaluate the efficacy of different ML-methods to address this problem.

 ## Installation and Setup
-1. Create a Python 3.11 based environment of your preference and install the requirements (`pip install -r requirements.txt`).
+1. Create a Python 3.11 based environment of your preference and install the repository as a package (`pip install -e .`).
-2. Adjust the rootpath and the names of raw data files for the 'local' environment inside: [config.yml](config.yml).
+2. Adjust the rootpath and the names of raw data files for the 'local' environment inside: [config.yml](config/config.yml).

 ## Raw Data
 Raw data comprise following tables and fields: